Stochastic Entanglement of Deterministic Origami Tentacles For Robust Robotic Grasping: Methods

 To connect folding patterns with tentacle kinematics, we formulate a numerical solver based on established rigid-origami modeling approaches \cite{tachi2009simulation}.
 The solver is implemented in Python and made freely available online (see Data Availability statement).
 A tentacle of length $L$ is modeled as a kinematic chain of $N+1$ rigid polygonal plates connected by $N$ revolute ``hinges'' created by the creases between plates.
 Each crease $c_i$ is modeled as a linear torsional spring with bending torque $\tau_i=2B_i\phi_i$, where $\phi_i$ is the folding angle defined as one half of the outer angle of the $i$-th joint.
 The bending stiffness $B_i=EI_i$ depends on the elastic modulus $E$ of the tentacle material and the local second moment of area $I_i=t^3w_i/12$, where $t$ is the thickness and $w_i$ is the width of the tentacle at the crease location.
 Tendon routing between holes is the straight line distance $\ell_i=2d_i\cos(\phi_i)$ between adjacent holes $h_i$ and $h_{i+1}$ where $d_i$ is the distance between crease $c_i$ and hole $h_i$.

 To determine the tentacles' configuration given a level of tendon activation, we define elementary units consisting of three holes and two creases.
 The unit spans from hole location $h_{i-1}$ on one side to $h_{i+1}$ on the other and contains creases $c_i$ and $c_{i+1}$.
 We then perform a force balance around hole location $h_i$, with the torque from each crease developing a normal force $F_i = \tau_i/2d_i$ at hole location $h_i$.
 Equilibrium is achieved when the magnitude of the two forces balances such that $F_i-F_{i+1}=0$.
 Note that here the torque developed by each crease is split between adjacent elementary units, leading to a factor of two.
 This, in turn, can be reduced to $w_i\phi_i/d_i - w_{i+1}\phi_{i+1}/d_{i+1}=0$, which reveals equilibrium is achieved for all $\phi_i=kd_i/w_i$, where $k$ is a scaling constant related to the shortened tendon length $L_t(\gamma)=(1-\gamma)L$ given a tendon actuation parameter $\gamma$.
+Our experimental tentacle setup is driven by position-based control of the tendon contraction level, thus our model considers equilibrium under a prescribed tendon length and not under a tendon actuation force, though extension of our model to such a case is straightforward.
 The summed length of individual tendon length between holes is equal to the overall actuated tendon length $\sum_{i=1}^N \ell_i = L_t(\gamma)$, which yields

 We note that $k$ is a global constant since each crease appears in two elementary units, thus chaining them together and requiring the same $k$ for each elementary unit force balance.

 Under this formulation, the original multi-variable configuration problem reduces to finding the global scaling term $k$ that satisfies the global length constraint.
 Once $k$ is determined, the full set of folding angles $\{\phi_i\}$ follows directly from $\phi_i=kd_i/w_i$.
 Because the left-hand side is monotonic in $k$ over the prescribed interval $\phi_i\in(0,\pi/2)$, the solution can be efficiently obtained using a one-dimensional bisection root-finding procedure.
 If one or more folding angles $\phi_i$ reaches $\pi/2$ under large tendon displacements, we incorporate an extended iterative approach to handle this case which is described in the SI.